 |Canaport facility, New Brunswick, Canada

-The Neptune LNG facility is owned and operated by GDF SUEZ, which also operates Distrigas.
-The facility is located approximately 10 miles off the coast of Gloucester, Massachusetts.
-The Neptune port consists of a buoy system where LNG vessels will moor and discharge natural gas by using onboard vaporization equipment.
-The natural gas can be transported via a 13-mile-long sub-sea pipeline lateral connecting to the existing Spectra Energy pipeline system's HubLineSM, which can then deliver the natural gas to consumers in Massachusetts and throughout New England.
+The Neptune LNG facility is owned by ENGIE, which also operates Distrigas.
+The facility is located approximately 10 miles off the coast of Gloucester, MA.
+The Neptune port consists of a buoy system where LNG vessels could moor and discharge natural gas by using onboard vaporization equipment.
 It is capable of injecting about 0.4 Bcf per day of gas into the pipeline system from a special regasification system on-board its delivery vessels.
-It has not been active, again reflecting the change in the U.S. gas supply base.
+It has, however, not been active since its start-up, and is currently not operative.

 E. Canada Import Facility

-In June 2009, the Canaport LNG terminal in Saint John, New Brunswick, Canada began operations.
+In June 2009, the Canaport LNG terminal in Saint John, New Brunswick, Canada began operation.
 It was developed by Repsol and Irving Oil.
 It has 3 storage tanks; each tank can hold 3.3 Bcf.
 It is capable of moving on average over 700 million cubic feet per day into the Brunswick Pipeline and then the Maritimes & Northeast Pipeline for delivery into Maine and New England.
 Its markets are in the Maritimes, New England and the Northeast.
 Since its inception, it has delivered over 300 Bcf into the market.

 Potential for U.S. Export of LNG

-There is currently one LNG export terminal in the U.S., located in Alaska; its principal export market is Japan.
+There is currently one LNG export terminal in the U.S., located in Alaska; its export markets are Japan and Taiwan.

-With the strong rise in U.S. domestic production, there is now a major trend to develop LNG export facilities in the U.S., in many cases reversing the flow of existing import facilities.
+With the strong rise in U.S. domestic production, there is now a movement to develop LNG export facilities in the U.S., in many cases reversing the flow of existing import facilities.
 Numerous companies have filed with the federal government for export licenses.
-The U.S. government is projecting that the U.S. will become a net exporter of LNG by 2016.
 Canada is also considering export facilities on both coasts.
+The extent of exports is uncertain as the amount of liquefaction capacity globally has been rapidly increasing - from countries such as Australia.
+The first new U.S. export facility is scheduled to begin operations in early 2016 -Cheniere's facility in Sabine Pass, Louisiana.

 The U.S. Department of Energy maintains a list of export facility project applications; the list is posted online (http://energy.gov/fe/downloads/summary-lng-export-applications-lower-48-states).